lelumiEdirisinghe/Lelumi_Final_Year_Project/README.md

 Please make sure finalDataset.xlsx is placed in the project root directory, the Final.
 Rmd script is configured to look for this file in the working directory.

-The script  will automatically perform the cleaning, EFA, and SEM, and generate the summary tables and plots.
+The script  will automatically perform the cleaning, EFA, and Path Analysis, and generate the summary tables and plots.

 ## 3. Variables and Latent Constructs
 The core analysis relies on converting observed items into latent factors.
 The dataset contains item-level data derived from validated instruments.